 - Private tenants ought to approach their landlord

 - Cancel unused credit cards

 - Consolidate your borrowing to one card only

 - Pay off the high-interest cards first

 In conclusion, having a bad score can really affect your chances of direct lenders and brokers accepting you for a loan.
-It also may cause lenders to offer very high interest loan rates that can lead to further decrease in your credit score.
-The FCA enforces regulations and can not accept people who cannot afford the repayments.
+It also may cause lenders to offer very high-interest loan rates that can lead to further decrease in your credit score.
+The FCA enforces regulations and cannot accept people who cannot afford the repayments.
 Furthermore, credit scores are not static and can be changed for your benefit.
-Quick Loans Express have provided 8 useful tips of how to improve credit score and increase your chances of being accepted for a loan including high acceptance homeowner loans.
+Quick Loans Express has provided eight useful tips of how to improve credit score and increase your chances of being accepted for a loan including high acceptance £1000 loans.
 Remember, only take a loan if you can afford to borrow and make the repayments.
 Failure to repay on time will only make your credit score worse!